TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: System Model

-Note that because a source (destination) is not connected to any other sources (destinations), it is not possible for a length-4 cycle to contain a chord.
-Also a bipartite graph cannot contain odd length cycles.
-Thus the chordal condition can be interpreted as -- \emph{any cycle that can contain a chord, must contain a chord.}
+Note that {the network topology graph is always bipartite, and cannot contain odd length cycles.
+These graphs are simple, so there are no multiple edges and thus no length-2 cycles.
+In addition,} because a source (destination) is not connected to any other sources (destinations), it is not possible for a length-4 cycle to contain a chord {in the network topology graphs.} Thus the chordal bipartite {property in the network topology graph} can be interpreted as -- \emph{any cycle that can contain a chord, must contain a chord.}